Canton, Ohio: Education

 Canton's K-12 students are primarily served by the public Canton City School District, which included eight elementary schools, three middle schools, and two high schools, in addition to alternative education centers.
 A portion of northern Canton is included in the Plain Local School District, and another overlap exists with the suburban Canton Local School District.

-Catholic grade schools within the city limits of Canton are St. Peter, St. Joseph, and Our Lady of Peace.
-Additional Catholic schools in the Canton area include Canton St. Michael School, ranked first in the Power of the Pen state tournament in 2010, and Canton St. Joan of Arc School.
-There is also Heritage Christian School (K-12), a Christian grade school and high school.
-Canton Country Day School is a private PreK-8 school located just outside city limits in nearby Plain Township.
-Within the city limits is the private Canton Montessori School, which teaches according to the Montessori Plan for education proposed by Maria Montessori in the early 20th century.
+Catholic grade schools within Canton are St. Peter, St. Joseph, and Our Lady of Peace.
+Additional Catholic schools in the immediate area include St. Michael the Archangel School (PK–8) and Central Catholic High School (9–12).
+There is also Heritage Christian School (K–12), a Christian grade school and high school.
+Canton Country Day School is a private PreK–8 school located just outside city limits founded as part of the Country Day School movement.
+Within the city limits is the private Canton Montessori School, which teaches according to the Montessori Plan for Education proposed by Maria Montessori in the early 20th century.

-Malone University, a private, four-year liberal arts college affiliated with the Evangelical Friends Church, is located on 25th Street NW.
+Malone University, a private, four-year liberal arts college affiliated with the Evangelical Friends Church - Eastern Region, is located on 25th Street NW.
 Catholic-run Walsh University is located nearby in North Canton.
-Stark State College and a branch of Kent State University are also nearby, in Jackson Township.
-Also, in downtown Canton, there is a small annex for Stark State College to be used by the early college high school students who are located on the Timken Campus.
+Stark State College and a branch of Kent State University are also nearby in Jackson Township.
+Also in downtown Canton, there is a small annex for Stark State College to be used by the early college high school students who are located on the Timken Campus.